BenAgamao/Agamao_Portfolio/README.md

 ## Contact

-You can reach me at
+If I inspired you or you are curious about my works, you can reach me at these contacts:

 - [My LinkedIn Profile](https://www.linkedin.com/in/benedick-agamao-239067317/)
 - [My GitHub Profile](https://github.com/BenAgamao)